Merced Police asking for the public’s help in finding jewelry store thieves

 MERCED, Calif.
-(KSEE) – Merced police are still searching for 10-15 people who smashed and grabbed merchandise from a jewelry store in the Merced Mall.
+(KGPE) – Merced police are still searching for 10-15 people who smashed and grabbed merchandise from a jewelry store in the Merced Mall.

 “The subjects that entered the business were armed with hammers, sledgehammers, and other weapons,” said Sergeant Emily Foster with the Merced Police Department.